rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 ### Setup a CDI

 We also need a CDI (Containerized Data Importer) operator.
+This is the mechanism that we use to

 export VERSION=$(basename $(curl -s -w %{redirect_url} https://github.com/kubevirt/containerized-data-importer/releases/latest))
 $VERSION='v1.59.0'